 No. You don’t need a tax clearance certificate to cancel a New Jersey LLC.

 What if I want to dissolve a voided/revoked LLC?

-You have to be in good standing to cancel a New Jersey LLC, so if the LLC has been revoked, you will have to reinstate before you can dissolve.
+You have to be in good standing to dissolve an LLC or corporation in New Jersey, so if your LLC has been revoked, you will have to reinstate before you can dissolve.
 The reinstatement and dissolution can be submitted together and processed at the same time.
 Both reinstatement and dissolution are processes that can be completed online.

 Online cancellation is effective when all information, fees, and clearances have been received.